Electroforming a toy soldier

 Please note: The Rectifier shown in this project has now been discontinued and replaced by the MF Rectifier Mk II.

 It’s important to mount you work well before starting as this will make surface preparation and electroforming much easier.
 Drill a small guide hole in an area where it can’t be seen.
 At this point it’s a good idea to calculate the surface area of your item, in preparation for entering the correct settings into the Tank Plating Rectifier later on.
 We estimated that this model has a surface area of approximately 20 squared centimetres.

-Screw in a brass screw and then attach a small length of our Gold Plated Jigging wire to the other end.
+Screw in a brass screw and then attach a small length of our Gold Plated Jigging Wire to the other end.
 This will have two functions; it will form a conductive link between the object and the Copper Electroforming Solution and equipment, ensuring a good electrical circuit.
-It will also be able to be gripped securely in the crocodile clamp, making sure there’s no danger of your piece falling in to the electroforming solution.
+It will also be able to be gripped securely in the crocodile clip, making sure there’s no danger of your piece falling in to the electroforming solution.

 b) Spraying on the lacquer

-The lacquer is an essential step as this forms a key layer for the next layer of conductive ink and in the case of porous materials such as wood, seals the surface.
 Wait for 10-15 minutes and once the lacquer is almost dry but retains a little stickiness, either spray or paint on our Conductive Ink (hi-grade).

 c) Using an airbrush to spray on our Conductive Ink (hi-grade)